srnvl/Embedded_SWE_Prep/README.md

 Queue
 --------------
-1. Implement Queue as an Array
+1. Implement Queue using an Array
+2. Implement Queue using a Linked List
+3. Implement Stack using Queue
+4. Circular (Ring) buffer
+5. Design Hit Counter(G75)

 Sorting
 -----------